0xPavlov/manki/README.md

 # Manki

-Manki (short for "My Anki") is an Anki clone, written in Rust.
-Currently still WIP.
+Manki (short for "My Anki") is an Anki clone, written in Rust using egui.

+> [!Warning]
+> This project is incomplete and in active development.

 ### Contributing